-The best product design tools
+19 of the best product design tools in 2021

-I was unhappy and stuck in the Adobe ecosystem for years, mostly due to the lack of competition when it came to Adobe Illustrator.
+I was unhappy and stuck in the Adobe platform for years, mostly due to the lack of competition when it came to Adobe Illustrator.
 Since the launch of Affinity Designer, I've escaped the clutches of Adobe, and have had no complaints since.

 This is another one of those little apps that I can't live without.
 Not only does IconJar allow you to organize and group your icon sets, it allows you to easily export, and drag and drop individual icons out to design software of your choice.